Coordination Games on Multiplex Networks: Consensus, Convergence, and Stability of Opinion Dynamics: Introduction

 \section{Introduction}

 Opinion formation in modern societies is shaped by the interplay of influences across multiple communication modes, spanning traditional media and face-to-face discussions to algorithm-driven social-media feeds and private-messaging platforms.
 Individuals are therefore subject to influence from a \emph{multiplex} landscape, simultaneously or sequentially engaging with diverse sources that shape their beliefs.
-This complexity gives rise to phenomena such as rapid and extreme opinion change, fleeting consensus, or persistent fragmentation, as documented in large-scale data analyses \cite{zhang2016dynamics}.
 Understanding the formation and evolution of opinions thus requires considering the multiple modalities through which individuals interact.

-The formal framework of \emph{multilayer networks} has been widely used to model and analyze emergent phenomena on networks of interconnected networks \cite{boccaletti2014structure, aleta2019multilayer}.
+The formal framework of \emph{multilayer networks} has been widely used to model and analyze emergent phenomena on networks of interconnected networks \cite{boccaletti2014structure,kivela2014multilayer,aleta2019multilayer}.
 In particular, when all interacting networks share the same set of nodes, as in the case where the same individuals engage across multiple online and offline social networks, the resulting multilayer network is referred to as a \emph{multiplex network}.
-Surveys of the field \cite{boccaletti2014structure, aleta2019multilayer} highlight the empirical prevalence of such multiplex structures in opinion formation and dynamics.
+Surveys of the field \cite{boccaletti2014structure,kivela2014multilayer,aleta2019multilayer} highlight the empirical prevalence of such multiplex structures in opinion formation and dynamics.